Forms

 The Core style set lets you easily construct forms that follow the standard form layout and design.

-If you want to build a standard form, you will need to apply the class form to your form element.
+If you want to build a standard form, you will need to apply the class form

 Form Themes

-Appliy a form theme with the form-theme-* class
+Appliy a form theme with the form-theme-*

 on the form element.
-Currently, only form-theme-standard is available.
+Currently, only form-theme-standard

 With no specific theme defined, your form will have a transparent background.